 The firm has a long history of supporting the communities in which we operate.
-For Irwin Mitchell, being involved with the local community is something that is a natural element of our day to day working life.
-Whether it is visiting clients at home, supporting local businesses or working with local charitable organisations or institutions, we are in constant dialogue with the community.
+For Irwin Mitchell, being involved with the local community is a natural element of our day to day working life.
+Whether it’s visiting clients at home, supporting local businesses or working with charitable organisations and institutions, we are in constant contact with the community.

 Overall, our aims are to:

-- Support the development of the people and places within our communities to help them reach their full potential
+Support the development of the people and places within our communities to help them reach their full potential

-- Provide support in cases of need, hardship or distress for the general benefit of the regions surrounding our offices
+Provide support in cases of need, hardship or distress for the general benefit of the regions surrounding our offices

-- Provide support to vulnerable groups within our community
+Provide support to vulnerable groups within our community

 The Irwin Mitchell Charities Foundation

-The Irwin Mitchell Charities Foundation (IMCF) is an independent, registered charity that was set up in February 1997 by the partners and employees of Irwin Mitchell.
-Each year the foundation receives a lump sum donation from the partners and regular contributions from employees via the Give As You Earn (GAYE) scheme.
+The Irwin Mitchell Charities Foundation (IMCF) was set up in February 1997 by the partners and employees of Irwin Mitchell.
+Each year the foundation receives a lump sum donation from the partners, and regular contributions from employees via the Give As You Earn (GAYE) scheme.

-In addition, each office nominates a local charity to be named ‘Charity of the year’ - this charity benefits from 12 months of fundraising and any other support that we can provide.
-Over the years we've supported many fantastic charities, many of whom we remain in touch with and continue to help in various ways.
+In addition, each office nominates a local ‘Charity of the Year’ - this charity benefits from 12 months of fundraising and any other support that we can provide.
+Over the years we've helped fantastic charities, many of whom we remain in touch with and continue to support.

 Donating Our Time

 We feel that it is important to give every child the opportunity to fulfil their potential and as a result, the firm supports a number of educational programmes aimed at raising attainment in key skills such as literacy and numeracy.

 Many hands make light work – and in the case of team challenges, Irwin Mitchell volunteers often join forces with their colleagues or even other local businesses to make a positive impact in their community.